gnoswap-labs/gnoswap/README.md

 ### Pool

-Pool is a core component of Gnoswap, a smart contract that provides liquidity between two tokens and enables trading.
-Each pool has a unique token pair and fee tier, and operates based on Uniswap V3's concentrated liquidity mechanism.
+Pool is a core component of GnoSwap, a smart contract that facilitates liquidity provision and trading between two GRC20 tokens.
+Each pool has a unique token pair, fee tier, and customizable liquidity range, leveraging Uniswap V3's concentrated liquidity mechanism.

 Key features:
- - Composed of two tokens.
+ - Composed of two GRC20 tokens.
- - Allows liquidity provision within a user-defined price range.
+ - Allows liquidity provision within a user-defined, customizable price range.
  - Supports various fee tiers, suitable for different trading strategies.
  - Dynamically adjusts liquidity according to price fluctuations.

 ### Position

-In GnoSwap, a Position is an NFT (non-fungible token) representing a liquidity provider's (LP's) unique liquidity token.
+Position is a GRC721 NFT (non-fungible token) representing the liquidity provider's (LP's) unique liquidity position.
 Each position has the following key functions and properties:

 1. Minting: Users can create a new position by providing liquidity within a specific price range.